Saint Patrick's Day: New Zealand

 From 1878 to 1955, Saint Patrick's Day was recognised as a public holiday in New Zealand, together with St George's Day (England) and St Andrew's Day (Scotland).
 Auckland attracted many Irish migrants in the 1850s and 1860s, and it was here where some of the earliest Saint Patrick's Day celebrations took place, which often entailed the hosting of community picnics.
 However, this rapidly evolved from the late 1860s onwards to include holding parades with pipe bands and marching children wearing green, sporting events, concerts, balls and other social events, where people displayed their Irishness with pride.
 While Saint Patrick's Day is no longer recognised as a public holiday, it continues to be celebrated across New Zealand with festivals and parades at weekends on or around 17 March.

 Asia

 Saint Patrick's parades are now held in many locations across Japan.
 The first parade, in Tokyo, was organised by The Irish Network Japan (INJ) in 1992.

-The Irish Association of Korea has celebrated Saint Patrick's Day since 1976 in Seoul, the capital city of South Korea.
-The place of the parade and festival has been moved from Itaewon and Daehangno to Cheonggyecheon.
+The Irish Association of Korea has celebrated Saint Patrick's Day since 1976 in Seoul, the capital city of Korea and Busan, second largest city in Korea.
+The plaxe of the parade and festivals are Itaewon of Seoul and Seomyeon of Busan.
+It is sponsored by Embassy of Ireland in Korea.

 In Malaysia, the St Patrick's Society of Selangor, founded in 1925, organises a yearly St Patrick's Ball, described as the biggest Saint Patrick's Day celebration in Asia.
 Guinness Anchor Berhad also organises 36 parties across the country in places like the Klang Valley, Penang, Johor Bahru, Malacca, Ipoh, Kuantan, Kota Kinabalu, Miri and Kuching.

+UN Peacekeeping missions

+Irish United Nations (UN) peacekeepers outside Ireland also celebrate Saint Patrick's Day.
+For example, in 2021, the United Nations Disengagement Observer Force's Irish contingent led a parade in Syria where members received shamrocks and 35 personnel were presented with the UN Peacekeeping Medal.